daniel10012/bitinsight/README.md

 ### Transformation

-Once the [spark cluster](README.md#Spark) is running, run `.workflow.sh`  on the master instance.
+The [spark cluster](README.md#Spark) ingests the JSON files from the S3 buckets to dataframes.

+It then proceeds to transformations to be able to write CSVs in the right format for ingestion in Neo4j.

+#### Batch Processing

+The large size of the blockchain (2.6TB) implies that a single Spark job would take several days.

+This makes it difficult to tune Spark and catch potential errors.

+Therefore the job is split into smaller batches of 10K blocks scheduled via Airflow.

+Airflow can be set with `airflow initdb` and starting the server `airflow webserver -p 8082` and the scheduler `airflow scheduler`.

+We can then launch the job from the UI.

+### Tunning

+A batch from block 600K to 610K takes up to 2H and results in out of memory errors without tunning.

+The highly nested nature of the JSON files makes schema inference by Spark really slow.

+Defining a custom schema and coalescing the number of partitions on read to 150 makes the process significantly faster.

+The spark cluster has 16 CPU per worker.
+Optimizing the options to  `--driver-memory 34G --executor-memory 34G --num-executors 8 --executor-cores 5` gives the best performance and there are no more memory issues.

+### Results

-This will extract the Bitcoin data and the Flagged data and ingest them in dataframes for processing.
+The transformations merges the Bitcoin and Flagged frames and extracts the data in a right format for an ingestion by Neo4j.

-The data will be written in CSV form in 4 different folders in S3:
+CSVs are written in four different folders in S3:
 - address: addresses with a label `FLAGGED` if they have been marked
 - tx: transactions with transaction hash and time of execution
-- rel_ad_tx: `IN` links between addresses and transaction, meaning an address is a sender that transaction
+- rel_ad_tx: `IN` links between addresses and transaction, meaning an address is a sender in that transaction
 - rel_tx_ad: `OUT` links showing transactions sending bitcoin to addresses

-Those files will be ingested in our [Neo4j](README.md#Neo4j) graph database for querying.
+Those files will be ingested in our [Neo4j](README.md#Neo4j) graph database for querying and visualization.

 ## Installation